Remote Sensing Scientist

 A bachelor's or graduate degree is usually required for professional status.
 Such fields as mathematics, statistics, computer science, biological and physical sciences, as well as engineering and physical geography all provide good training for remote sensing.
 A highly interdisciplinary education often serves as a good foundation for professional work in this field.

-According to the Bureau of Labor Statistics, the median salary of a Remote Sensing Scientist in 2018 was $107,230.
+According to the salary.com, the median salary of a Remote Sensing Scientist in 2023 was $87,262.

 Want to know more?

 - Imaging and Geospatial Information Society Career Brochure

 - Geoscience and Remote Sensing Tutorials and Documents

 Belonging to professional organizations & LinkedIn groups can provide you with networking, informational interviewing, & job shadowing opportunities, as well as assist you with finding internships and jobs.